Great public spaces strengthen communities

 Our Values

 Our Values guide us every day as we help people create community-powered public spaces.
-They inform how and with whom we work and serve as the ethical principles of Project for Public Spaces as a nonprofit committed to public good.
+They inform how and with whom we work and serve as the ethical principles of Project for Public Spaces as a nonprofit committed to the public good.

 Participation